In this article

 Chancres can resemble pimples or other conditions, which can delay diagnosis.
 One study showed that it took nearly 9 months for people with only oral symptoms to be diagnosed with syphilis.5

 Engaging in unprotected oral sex makes you much more likely to develop oral syphilis.
-Using a condom or protective barrier can prevent oral sexually transmitted infections (STIs).
+A condom or protective barrier can prevent oral sexually transmitted infections (STIs).

 Poor oral hygiene can also make your mouth more vulnerable to bacteria.